 - Body awareness;

 - Sense of fun.

 Morgana Villen is an holistic therapist and healer.
 Her treatments include aromatherapy massage, Indian head massage, reflexology, Hopi ear candle, Women’s health massage and Holistic Ayurvedic facial.
 All treatments are carried out with a loving touch.
 Having a therapist who interweaves an intuitive nature with history steeped qualifications, ensures all clients walk away feeling a positive effect.
 Morgana will be available to provide treatments.

 Investment per person include classes, workshops, accommodation and all meals.

 Use a credit card or PayPal using the buttons below.
-This will incur a booking fee to cover the charges made to use this facility.
+This will incur a booking fee to cover the charges made by PayPal to use this facility.